opsone-ch/documentation/hosting-doc/docs/services/websites/index.md

 ```
 ##### php environments

-If there is a database installed, the credentials and environment is stored in the php environment.
+If there is a database installed, the credentials and environment are stored in the php environment.
 To configure e.g. TYPO3 to use this settings, edit the localconf.php with the following:

 ```